tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Dragonhide

+1/Day

+When you first attune to this item, chose a damage type: acid, cold, fire, lightning, or poison.
+When you or an ally next to you are critted by an attack that deals damage of the chosen type or by an attack from a dragon, the crit is a hit instead.

+**Quirk:** Intimidated by enemies bigger than you (like dragons).

+---

 ## Staff (Implement)

 A staff counts as both a wand (arcane spells) and a symbol (divine spells).
 Staffs are champion or epic items only.
 Epic staffs don't like to be around lesser staffs, and do not abide wands.